Look up your 1099G/1099INT

 I did show an overpayment on my 2016 return, but I had the money applied as a credit to 2017.
 Since I didn't get a refund, do I still have to report this?

 A refund and a credit are simply different types of overpayment transactions.
-We must include any overpayment allowed on your 2016 return, whether issued as a refund or as a credit, on our Form 1099G/1099INT.
+We must include any overpayment allowed on your 2016 return on our Form 1099G/1099INT.
 As a result, you are subject to the same federal reporting requirements as if you had received a refund check.

 This statement says the refund was issued for 2015.
 I already reported that refund on my 2016 federal return.
 Can you correct the statement?
 If not, what should I do?

 We are required to report refund transactions in the year they actually occur.
 Since your 2015 refund was issued in 2016, we cannot issue a Form 1099G/1099INT as if the transaction took place in 2015.
-You should contact the Internal Revenue Service, or visit their website at http://www.irs.gov/ to find out whether you should amend your 2016 federal return or take some other action to correct the reporting error.
+You should contact the IRS to find out whether you should amend your 2016 federal return or take some other action to correct the reporting error.

 This statement shows a refund of $1,500 for 2016.
 I did get a refund for that amount, but I amended my return a few months later, and had to pay $500 back.
 Shouldn't the statement say my net refund was $1,000?

 Under federal law, Virginia Tax is required to report the actual refund or credit amount.
 We cannot net the amount against other transactions.
 Therefore, your Form 1099G/1099INT is correct as issued.
-For information on how to report the income and deduct your payment on your 2017 federal return, visit the IRS website at http://www.irs.gov/.
+For information on how to report the income and deduct your payment on your 2017 federal return, visit the IRS website.

 This statement says the refund was issued for 2015.
 Why should I have to report that now?
 Why was a 2015 refund issued in 2017?

-Our records apparently show that a refund for 2015 was issued on your account during 2017, and that you claimed itemized deductions for 2015.
+Our records show that a refund for 2015 was issued on your account during 2017, and that you claimed itemized deductions for 2015.
 The refund could have resulted from an amended return, or some other adjustment that was made to your account.
-Since the transaction took place in 2017, the income would be reported on your 20176 federal return.
-If you don't have a record of filing an amended Virginia return for 2015, or of resolving a claim or dispute related to your 2015 return during 2017, please contact a Customer Service Representative at 804.367.8031, or write to us at P. O. Box 1115, Richmond, Virginia 23218-1115 for an explanation.
+Since the transaction took place in 2017, the income would be reported on your 2017 federal return.
+If you don't have a record of filing an amended Virginia return for 2015, or of resolving a claim or dispute related to your 2015 return during 2017, please contact a Customer Service representative at 804.367.8031, or write to us at PO Box 1115, Richmond, Virginia 23218-1115 for an explanation.

 I have checked my records and I'm sure this statement is incorrect.
 What should I do?